AbsaOSS/cobrix/README.md

 ## <a id="ims"/>Reading hierarchical data sets

 Let's imagine we have a multisegment file with 2 segments having parent-child relationships.
 Each segment has a different record type.
-The root record/segment contains company info, an addreess and a taxpayer number.
+The root record/segment contains company info, an address and a taxpayer number.
 The child segment contains a contact person for a company.
 Each company can have zero or more contact persons.
 So each root record can be followed by zero or more child records.